mikeester/merchant-docs/README.md

 ```

 ## Order Notifications:
 To receive order notifications you must provide responseUrl.
 You will receive the notification on the provided url.
-In the header of the HTTP request there’s a signature to make sure the data comes from Bitinvestor.
+In the header of the HTTP request, there’s a signature to make sure the data comes from Bitinvestor.
+Order notifications are sent to the responseUrl you specify.
+These notifications inform you of the status of each order.
+Below are the types of notifications you might receive and the recommended actions for each.

 ### Responses

 #### Payment Pending:
+Indicates that the transaction has been created but the customer hasn't completed payment.

 ```json
 {